 Apalachicola grew up in the nineteenth due to its position where the river meets the Gulf of Mexico.
 The estuary landscape looks serene from a distance, but paddling through it in a kayak, you notice the busy birdlife, with fish jumping and dragonflies skimming the water’s surface.
 One easy place to rent kayaks is the Apalachicola Maritime Museum.
-Just minutes away from the town (and reachable by car) is St. George Island.
-Park by the lighthouse to access a wide beach offering room to sprawl out, picnic, and take a relaxing dip in the ocean.
+Just minutes away from the town (and also reachable by car) is St. George Island.
+Park by the lighthouse to access a wide beach offering room to sprawl out, picnic, and also take a relaxing dip in the ocean.

 The beach on St George Island.
 Photo by Laura Albritton.

-You can make Apalachicola a day trip, but it’s a shame to miss the night-time fun and the beautiful stillness of early morning.
+You can make Apalachicola a day trip, but it’s a shame to miss the night-time fun and the beautiful stillness of the early morning.
 I spent more time than I expected on my Water Street Hotel balcony, gazing out onto the marshes and watching water birds soar by.
 With dockage and a pool, it’s a convenient base.
 As someone who loves Florida’s historic houses, however, I also investigated rental homes and flats for a future vacation.
-The guest house and the carriage house at 50 Cherry looked charming, and I like the idea of actually inhabiting a bit of Apalachicola history.
+The guest house and the carriage house at 50 Cherry looked charming, and I also like the idea of actually inhabiting a bit of Apalachicola history.
 Plus, the space is ideal for families or couples traveling together.

 Historic 50 Cherry accommodation.
 Photo courtesy of Anna-Maria Cannatella.

 Sometimes clichés are dead wrong, and in the case of Apalachicola, bigger is certainly not better.
 An Authentic Florida destination if there ever was one, this little town, population 2200, brims with an outsized charisma.
-For people who value such things as history, architecture, good food, and access to the life aquatic, it’s the kind of place where you’ll find yourself musing over real estate listings — and dreamily imagining yourself on the porch of your own pastel-colored cottage.
+For people who value such things as history, architecture, good food, and access to the life aquatic, it’s the kind of place where you’ll find yourself musing over real estate listings — and also dreamily imagining yourself on the porch of your own pastel-colored cottage.

 Sunset over Apalachicola.
 Photo by Zickie Allgrove.